Goods & Services

 Entertainer's Outfit: A set of flashy, perhaps even gaudy, clothes for entertaining.
 While the outfit looks whimsical, its practical design lets you tumble, dance, walk a tightrope, or just run (if the audience turns ugly).

-Explorer's Outfit: This is a full set of clothes for someone who never knows what t expect.
+Explorer's Outfit: This is a full set of clothes for someone who never knows what to expect.
 Is includes sturdy boots, leather breeches or a skirt, a belt, a shirt (perhaps with a vest or jacket), gloves, and a cloak.
-Rather than a leather skirt, a leather overtnic may be worn instead over a cloth skirt.
+Rather than a leather skirt, a leather overtunic may be worn instead over a cloth skirt.
 The clothes have plenty of pockets (especially the cloak).
 The outfit also includes any extra items you might need, such as a scarf or a wide-brimmed hat.

 Monk's Outfit: This simple outfit includes sandals, loose breeches, and a loose shirt, and is all bound together with sashes.
 Though it looks casual, the outfit is designed to give you maximum mobility, and it's made of high-quality fabric.
 You can hide small weapons in pockets hidden in the folds, and the sashes are strong enough to serve as short ropes.
 Depending on your style, the outfit may be decorated with designs that indicate your lineage or philosophical outlook.